Abdur-rahmaanJ/python-docs-ar/README.rst

 Arabic Translation of the Python Documentation
 ==============================================

-Target
------- KICKSTARTING 2019 JAN
+Target : KICKSTARTING 2019 JAN

-Finish tutorials translations
+Finish tutorials translations at https://docs.python.org/3/tutorial/index.html

 Telling on what file you are working on
 ---------------------------------------